American Cornhole League brings economic growth to Myrtle Beach

 The ACL is no stranger to South Carolina.
 Its headquarters is in Rock Hill.
 The league decided that the perfect place to host the championship is right here at the beach.

-Cornhole players were excited to make the trip to the beach and have an exciting place to begin the new year with a fresh start.
+Cornhole players said they’re excited to make the trip to the beach and have an exciting place to begin the new year with a fresh start.

 📲 Download the News13 app to stay updated on the go.